 Section 6.
-Tenure Policy for External Provost Candidates for Administrative Positions
+Tenure Policy for External Candidates for Administrative Positions

-When the Search Committee has narrowed the pool of candidates for Provost or other administrative positions to those to be invited to campus, and if tenure consideration is appropriate, the candidate'ss' dossiers will be sent to the relevant departments for review.
+When the Search Committee has narrowed the pool of candidates for Provost or other administrative positions to those to be invited to campus, and if tenure consideration is appropriate, the candidates' dossiers will be sent to the relevant departments for review.
 During the candidate's campus visit, the candidate will meet with the department.
-Before a candidate is offered the position-of Provost, the relevant department will forward its tenure recommendation to the Faculty Evaluation Committee, if the candidate is in an Arts and Sciences discipline appropriate tenure review committee.
-If the departmental recommendation is positive, the Faculty Evaluation Committee appropriate tenure review committee will make a recommendation to the President.
-If the Faculty Evaluation Committee is not involved, the department will forward its recommendation directly to the President.
+Before a candidate is offered the position, the relevant department will forward its tenure recommendation to the appropriate tenure review committee.
+If the departmental recommendation is positive, the appropriate tenure review committee will make a recommendation to the President.
 If the candidate is recommended for tenure, the timing of the award of tenure will be at the discretion of the President and the Trustees, and the tenured position shall be an addition to the existing positions in the department.